-A list and description of active areas of research under investigation at the SFMRC
+A list of active research areas at the SFMRRC

 Cerebrovascular and Stroke Imaging